 Within each vehicle class, first-party injury (i.e., MedPay and PIP) claim frequency tends to decrease as vehicle size increases.
 The occupants of larger, heavier vehicles are subjected to less force and benefit from more survival space in the event of a crash.
 In contrast, the severity, or cost, of injury claims tends to increase with vehicle size.
 This may be because larger vehicles are more likely to be carrying multiple passengers, increasing the odds of multiple injuries.

-These general trends are reflected in the chart below, which shows relative overall losses under MedPay for 2020-22 models as of December 2023.
+Some of these general trends are reflected in the chart below, which shows relative overall losses under MedPay for 2021-23 models as of December 2024.

 Comprehensive coverage